 Assistance from the virtual world

 The information gathered is entered into the lift planning software to help create the virtual environment.
 When using 3D Lift Plan, the user can overlay a satellite image of the actual job site and plan the lift using a Google Earth picture of the real location.
-The user is also able to choose from a wide variety of cranes preloaded into the 3D Lift Plan.
+The user is also able to choose from a wide variety of cranes preloaded into 3D Lift Plan.

 Liebherr has its own lift planning software, LICCON (Liebherr Computed Control).
-It not only allows for the creation of lift plans, but because many newer Liebherr crane models have LICCON directly in the cab, the crane operator can “practice” the lift ahead of time using the controls of the actual crane he will be operating during the lift.
+It not only allows for creation of lift plans, but because many newer Liebherr crane models have LICCON directly in the cab, the crane operator can “practice” the lift ahead of time using the controls of the actual crane he will be operating during the lift.
 The operator is able to watch on screen as the virtual crane responds to his movements.

 Said Rensberger, “It’s an added layer of preparation before a lift.”